finanalyst/p6-inform/README.md

 There are no limits in the module on the number of buttons or entry widgets that can be added.
 However, in practice, the reliance on gtk default formating will probably quickly make the inform box look ugly.

-If more sophisticated button behaviours, different widgets or formating are required, look at the Gtk::Simple module.
+If more sophisticated button behaviours, different widgets or formatting are required, look at the Gtk::Simple module.